 The needs of ImageStreamX on yeast aging research

 First, the important role of cell morphology on asymmetric division of aging factors and yeast aging can be studied by the requested ImageStreamX at a depth and scale that cannot be achieved by either conventional flow cytometry or confocal microscopy.
-The dividing cells in G2/M phases are a small fraction of cell population even in log-phased cells, and they are difficult to quantify via confocal microscopic method.
+The dividing cells in G2/M phases are a small fraction of cell population even in log-phased cells, and they are difficult to quantify via the confocal microscopic method.
 ImageStreamX has been used to monitor asymmetric distribution of molecules during mitosis [85], and identify cells in G2/M phase effectively from a large population of cells [85-87].
 Morphometric measures of yeast cells by ImageStreamX have been found to correlate very well with nuclear staining patterns and cell cycles [87].
 Budding morphology can be effectively studied at the population level with ImageStreamX , which includes bud length, length ratio of bud and mother cells, ratio of width versus length for both buds and total cells (Figure 2) [86, 87].
 The role of cell morphology in the mitotic asymmetry is a recently discovered topic [62], and better understanding on this subject can be quickly gained by conducting statistical imaging studies in yeast cell populations.
 Using ImageStreamX, we can address this question by simultaneously monitoring cell morphology and asymmetric distribution of ROS and dysfunctional mitochondria between mother and daughter cells in the subpopulations of cells in G2/M phases.

 It is worthwhile to mention that cell cycles can be synchronized in haploid yeast strains.
 However, we are not aware of any methods to synchronize cell cycles in wild isolates, which are mostly diploid with heterozygous mating types.